chrisgrieser/nvim-recorder/README.md

 		addBreakPoint = "#",
 	}

-	-- clear all macros on startup
-	clear = false,
+	-- clear all macros (registers) on startup clear = false,

 	-- log level used for any notification.
 Mostly relevant for nvim-notify.
 (Note that by default, nvim-notify only shows levels 2 and higher.)